tsackton/taelgar/Gazetteer/Eastern Green Sea Region/Zakat.md

 ---
+headerVersion: 2023.11.25
-tags: [place, status/stub, status/unknown]
+tags: [place]
-displayDefaults: {startStatus: founded, startPrefix: founded, endPrefix: destroyed, endStatus: destroyed}
 campaignInfo:
 name: Zakat
 typeOf: city
-partOf: Ursk
+subTypeOf: trading
-ancestry: trading
+ancestry: Urskan
 pronunciation: zuh-KAHT
+whereabouts:
+- {type: home, location: Ursk, startFilter: f}
 ---
 # Zakat
 *(zuh-KAHT)*
 >[!info]+ Information
-> A trading city in [[Ursk]]
+> `$=dv.view("_scripts/view/get_Affiliations")`
+>> `$=dv.view("_scripts/view/get_Whereabouts")`

+Zakat is a mysterious city on the north coast of the [[Eastern Green Sea]], and the westernmost of the handful of open ports where foreigners are allowed to trade in the country of [[Ursk]].

-A trading port in [[Ursk]], one of the few places foreigners are allowed to dock and trade.
-It is a sprawling city with high walls and extensive coastal fortifications, including several massive stone wave breaks.
-The foreign trading posts are set on a protected spit of land, but exit from the docks and storehouses of the foreign city is forbidden and the whole area is patrolled by masked wizards.
+Zakat is a sprawling city with high walls and extensive coastal fortifications, including several massive stone wave breaks.
+The foreign trading port and related buildings are set on a protected spit of land, but exit from the docks and storehouses of the foreign city is forbidden and the whole area is patrolled by masked wizards.
 A great gate stands at the end of the peninsula, guarded constantly.

-Zakat is 1300 miles as the crow flies from [[Tollen]], longer by ship.
+The city is known for strange goods from the north, including furs, hide, and monster parts.
+Most prized of all is dragon hide, which is sold for exorbitant prices to foreign traders.
+It is a common stop for Tollender ships seeking magical ingredients for the famous Tollen dyes.

+%%SECRET[1]%%